chrisglein/chrisglein.github.io/rum-runner/rules.md

 The details of how a raid works are covered below in "The Raid" section.

 ## END OF TURN
-After taking your 3 actions, draw a card from your deck.
+After taking your 3 actions, draw 1 card from your deck.

 If you have more than 5 cards in your hand, discard 1 card from your hand into your face-up discard pile.

-You only need to discard one card even if you still have more than 5 cards in your hand.
+- You only need to discard 1 card even if you still have more than 5 cards in your hand.

 ### Discarded cards are raided cards

 👑 If the crown player discards a card (through this or any other game effect), treat it as if that card had been raided.
 See "Raiding a card" below for details.

-Most importantly, this means that if the crown player discards rum, the pirate player will score that rum.
+- Most importantly, this means that if the crown player discards rum, the pirate player will score that rum.

 ### When your deck runs out
 👑 When the crown's deck runs out, that's it.
 They must make do with the cards in their hand and already in play.

-However *Home Port* is now available for playing investments, just like other islands.
+- As called out in the "Play investments" action, *Home Port* is now available for playing investments, just like other islands.

 ☠️ When the pirate's deck runs out, nothing happens until they need to draw more cards.
 As soon as the pirate needs to draw 1 or more cards then they flip their discard pile face-down, shuffle it, and form a new draw deck.
 After doing so they remove the top 5 cards of their deck from the game (return to the game box).
 Then (if any cards remain), they resume drawing cards.
 - Both players may look at the cards that were removed from the game.